 Now buy finest quality diamonds at Jos Alukkas' Diamond Carnival

-New Delhi, Dec 11: With Christmas and New Year round the corner, the world's favourite jeweller, Jos Alukkas Group has organised a month long shopping carnival at the store to give the shoppers an international shopping experience in buying internationally certified Diamonds.
+Bengaluru, Dec 11: With Christmas and New Year round the corner, the world's favourite jeweller, Jos Alukkas Group has organised a month long shopping carnival at the store to give the shoppers an international shopping experience in buying internationally certified Diamonds.

 To mark this feat, the Jos Alukkas Group has organised 'Diamond Carnival', which promises no better time to buy internationally certified Diamonds.
 The carnival will go on till the 24th of December.